VidyutPrabakaran1/AI-Password-Manager/README.md

 # AI Password Manager

-## Status : APM v2.0 is expected to release on December 25 2024.
+## Status : APM v2.0 is expected to release before January 1st 2025.
 Some of the features listed will be available with APM 2.0.

 ![image](https://github.com/user-attachments/assets/1b817cac-4d8f-4820-a1fa-37fa8148337e)